catamorphism/message-format-wg/exploration/function-composition-part-2.md

 includes deciding on whether any of them should be explicitly disallowed.

-_Includes examples contributed by Markus Scherer and Elango Cheran_
+_This document includes examples contributed by Markus Scherer and Elango Cheran_

 ### Composition

-The presence of local variable declarations allows function composition.
+The presence of local _declarations_ allows function composition.

 The following is _not_ a syntactically valid